Lyon-CHEN/NetworkAnalysis/README.md

 		- Using multithread pool to scan devices in network, the 'ping' system command is used.
 		- Comparing the ARP table in the android system to identify the status of devices, by 'ip neighbour' command
 		- Find out manufacturer in OUI database via Mac address
-		- Import IEEE official Oui database
+		- Imported from IEEE official Oui database
 		- Using Room frame on Database</br>
 	-  Architecture</br>
 	![img](https://github.com/Lyon-CHEN/NetworkAnalysis/blob/main/Images/scan-fragment.png)
 - Speed test:
-	- Test the upload and download speed through JSpeedTest Lib, compatible with https://www.speedtest.net/
+	- Test the upload and download speed through JSpeedTest Lib, compatible with https://www.speedtest.net/ which has test servers all over the world.
 	- Key Point
 		- Using MVVM model
 		- Using JSpeedTest third-party lib which is compatible with speedtest